Thesis Writing

 There are various types of Synopsis paper:

-• Academic Synopsis: Often used in research papers, thesis, and dissertations, offers an educational synopsis which provides an outline of the research work to overview major goals, method, findings, and conclusions.
+• Academic Synopsis: Often used in research papers, PhD thesis, and dissertations, offers an educational synopsis which provides an outline of the research work to overview major goals, method, findings, and conclusions.
 It basically serves as a brief reference for readers to understand the crucial factors of the studies.

 • Literary Synopsis: In the context of novels and brief stories, a literary synopsis summarizes the plot, main characters, and key topics.
 It is usually used in e-book proposals to publishers and retailers.